Jaws (film): Box office

+On August 29, 2025, Jaws was re-released for its 50th anniversary.
+In United States and Canada it earned $950,000 in Thursday night previews and $3,080,000 on Friday, It made $8.1 million for the three-day weekend, finishing second place at the weekend box office behind Weapons, going on to earn $9.9 million over the four-day Labor Day weekend.
+As of 18 September 2025, the 50th anniversary reissue has earned $12.8 million in United States and Canada, and $3.4 million in other territories, for a worldwide total of $16.2 million.

+Across all of its releases Jaws has grossed $280 million in United States and Canada and $ million in other territories, for a worldwide total of $495 million.

 Critical reception

 Jaws received mostly positive reviews upon release.
-Roger Ebert of the Chicago Sun-Times gave the film four stars, calling it "a sensationally effective action picture, a scary thriller that works all the better because it's populated with characters that have been developed into human beings".
+Roger Ebert of the Chicago Sun-Times gave the film four stars, calling it "a sensationally effective action picture, a scary thriller that works all the better because it's populated with characters that have been developed into human beings.
+It's a film that's as frightening as The Exorcist, and yet it's a nicer kind of fright, somehow more fun because we're being scared by an outdoor-adventure saga instead of a brimstone-and-vomit devil."
 Variety's A. D. Murphy praised Spielberg's directorial skills, and called Robert Shaw's performance "absolutely magnificent".
 According to The New Yorker's Pauline Kael, it was "the most cheerfully perverse scare movie ever made ... [with] more zest than an early Woody Allen picture, a lot more electricity, [and] it's funny in a Woody Allen sort of way".
 For New Times magazine, Frank Rich wrote, "Spielberg is blessed with a talent that is absurdly absent from most American filmmakers these days: this man actually knows how to tell a story on screen. ...
 It speaks well of this director's gifts that some of the most frightening sequences in Jaws are those where we don't even see the shark."
 Writing for New York magazine, Judith Crist described the film as "an exhilarating adventure entertainment of the highest order" and complimented its acting and "extraordinary technical achievements".
 Rex Reed praised the "nerve-frying" action scenes and concluded that "for the most part, Jaws is a gripping horror film that works beautifully in every department".
+David Thomson wrote that "like Coppola on The Godfather, Spielberg asserted his own role and deftly organized the elements of a roller coaster entertainment without sacrificing inner meanings.
+The suspense of the picture came from meticulous technique and good humor about its own surgical cutting.
+You have only to submit to the travesty of Jaws 2 to realize how much more engagingly Spielberg saw the ocean, the perils, the sinister beauty of the shark, and the vitality of its human opponents."